renyilin/OpenAI-Text-Classifier-Client/README.md

 OpenAPI Text Classifier Client
 =============================

-This is a Python client for the OpenAI Text Classifier.
+This is a Python client for the [OpenAI Text Classifier](https://platform.openai.com/ai-text-classifier).
+Here is a [live demo](https://renyilin-openai-text-classifier-client-app-d3jmqb.streamlit.app/).

 Here's an example of how to use it:
 1. Set the environment variable `OPENAI_API_KEY` to your OpenAI API key.